 We can now tell you all of this thanks to our study based on almost 10 million connection requests. 💥

-When you prospect on LinkedIn using automation tools such as ProspectIn, you will send out a large number of connection requests.
+When you prospect on LinkedIn using automation tools such as ProspectIn, you will send out numerous connection requests.
 This is because you are unable to send messages to your prospects if you are not connected.
-Therefore you must first send connection requests and wait to be accepted.
+Therefore, you must first send connection requests and wait to be accepted.

 At the same time, you have a daily quota for each action (around 100 for connection requests).
 These quotas are put in place to keep your LinkedIn account safe.
 As a result you cannot exceed a certain number daily.